-IDC's European Security Strategies service provides a forward-looking analysis of the vendors and markets for security products and services in Europe.
-Its coverage spans both the Western and Central & Eastern European regions.
-It brings clarity to this opaque sector by categorizing, sizing, and forecasting the market.
-It considers the impact of emerging technology and business trends and the regulatory context.
+IDC's European Security Strategies service provides a forward-looking analysis of the vendors and markets for security products and services, and data protection and privacy legislation throughout Europe.
+The service brings clarity to this evolving sector by categorizing, sizing, and forecasting the market.
+It considers the impact of technology and business trends and the regulatory context.
 Subscription benefits include advice on the regulatory landscape, and insights on technologies being applied to security and privacy, such as AI/ML, analytics, cloud, and IoT.

 European Security Strategies

 - How security can enable digital transformation

 - Exploring security as an enterprise risk topic

 - Cloud Security – security of, from, and in the cloud